AdobeDocs/commerce-business-intelligence.en/help/mbi/administrator.md

 ---
 # Administrator

-You can manage the MBI account including licensing, adding and removing users, and handling essential administrative tasks.
+You can manage the[!DNL MBI]account including licensing, adding and removing users, and handling essential administrative tasks.

 ## Related